Intelligence Community Campus-Bethesda: Renovation

 As a result of the 2005 Base Realignment and Closure Commission process, NGA moved to a new facility in Fort Belvoir North Area near Springfield, Virginia.
-Originally, the General Services Administration and then Navy planned to relocate functions there, but the campus was transferred to the Office of the Director of National Intelligence in 2012.
+Originally, the General Services Administration and then the Navy planned to relocate functions there, but the campus was transferred to the Office of the Director of National Intelligence in 2012.

 The renovation involved demolishing Abert Hall and Emory Hall, constructing a new Centrum building that connected and integrated the remaining three buildings, and replacing the facades of the existing buildings with a modern design of glass and red-hued metal panels.
 The interiors were remodeled into open, light-filled workspaces.
 Additionally, 20 acres of paved surface parking lot were removed and replaced with a new six-story garage.
-The renovation cost 60% less than a completely new construction would have.
+The renovation cost 60% less than completely new construction would have.

-The architect for the renovation was Leo A Daly.
+The architect for the renovation was Leo A. Daly, LLC.
 The goal of the renovation was to create a shared space between all 17 agencies of the United States Intelligence Community, reflecting a call for increased collaboration between them by the 9/11 Commission.
 The campus was built to the LEED Silver certification, with attention given to energy efficiency including the use of LED lighting and solar panels; the renovated campus used 31% less energy than before.
 The new campus won awards from Building Design+Construction, as well as the Design-Build Institute of America and the U.S. Green Building Council National Capital Area.

 A ribbon-cutting ceremony was held on October 8, 2015.
 As of 2015, the campus contained offices for about 3,000 employees of the National Counterintelligence and Security Center, National Intelligence University, and Defense Intelligence Agency.

 In October 2019, a Wall of Spies Experience museum was opened within the facility, depicting 135 spies such as Benedict Arnold, Aldrich Ames, Robert Hanssen, and Edward Snowden, as well as historical artifacts related to spying.
 Although the physical museum is not open to the public, a website version was developed for public consumption.